nus-tic4001-AY2122S1/tp/docs/UserGuide.md

 * The `BOOKING_DESC` can be in a natural language format.
 * The `DATE TIME` uses format *yyyy-M-d* *HH:mm*.
-* Current version allows within same day booking only.
+* Current version allows within-same-day booking only.
+* Will first check whether booking entry date is allowed or denied using the BLOCKLIST database.
-* User expected to input non-clashing same day timing ranges.
+* User expected to input reasonable non-clashing same-day timing ranges.
+* _Add bookings that span days (coming feature)._
+* _Will check whether there are clashing same-day timing ranges (coming feature)._

 <ins>**_Example of usage_**<ins>